NexusLove/lua-encrypt-project-stuff/README.md

 # Encrypt:
   hash.encrypt(str,key)
-  -- str is string data and key is string key of data to encrypt
+  -- str is string data and key is string used to encrypt data

 # Decrypt: